gavinengel/berlin/README.md

       </fieldset>
       </form>

 # Conclusion

-The raw lightweight REST protrotype is a back to basics starting point for envisioning a full featured, lightweight small footprint application.
-Some low hanging fruit would be adding authentication, and an MVC framework to formalize and expediete feature development.
+This is a bare bones api which can be adapted for various frameworks and design requirements.